 - Dog-friendly?
 No, dogs are not allowed on the trail.
 This is both to protect the pups and the Quinault ecosystem, which is home to lots of elk, bears, and deer.

-- Permits?
+- Do you need a permit for the Enchanted Valley trail?
 If you plan to camp along the trail, you’ll need a wilderness permit from Olympic National Park.
 To snag your permit, go to the Recreation.gov permit site, select “Quinault” as your starting point, and pick the dates for the campsites you’d like to stay at along the Enchanted Valley trail (more on that below).

 Regardless of whether or not you’re camping along the trail, you’ll also need an interagency pass, like my beloved America the Beautiful Pass (which, for just $80, will get you into 2,000+ national parks and other federally managed recreation sites for an entire YEAR!) to park at the trailhead.